aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_11.rst

 Monitor the statistics signals as part of another OPCUA structure.

-1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-41.cfg`` and a new DataSource instance to write the signal ``MonitorPerf`` from the ``GAMWriterPerf`` IOGAM.
+1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-41.cfg`` and add a new DataSource instance to write the signal ``MonitorPerf`` from the ``GAMWriterPerf`` IOGAM.

 .. important::

-    The ``OPCUADSOutput`` does not allow to write multiple structured signals, so a new DataSource needs to be added to the configuration file.
+    The ``OPCUADSOutput`` does not allow writing multiple structured signals, so a new DataSource needs to be added to the configuration file.

 2. Start the sender application.